1 - Overview

 Rule IDUnique ID value for the rule

-Departure addressDeparture address added to the rule
+Source AddressSource address added to the rule

-Destination addressDestination address added to the rule, displayed as an IP address according to the entered rule
+Destination AddressDestination address added to the rule, displayed as IP address according to the entered rule

-ServiceProtocol and Destination Port
+ServiceProtocol and destination port

-ActionTraffic Allow/Deny classification by rule
+ActionTraffic Allow/Deny distinction due to rule

-• Allow: Allow traffic when matched to the rule
+• Allow: Allow traffic if matches rule

-• Deny: Block traffic when matched to the rule
+• Deny: Block traffic if matches rule

 • Inbound: External → Internal